 What is viral marketing?

-There’s no ready-made formula for creating viral content – practically it can be anything from Evian’s heart-melting baby videos (over 100 million views) to Blendtec’s hilarious ‘Will it blend?’ videos.
+There’s no ready-made formula for creating viral content.
+It can be anything from Evian’s heart-melting baby videos (over 100 million views) to Blendtec’s hilarious ‘Will it blend?’ videos.
 Often a piece of content goes viral almost by accident.

 The starting point for a viral phenomenon may also be something else than a video or text.
-You may have stumbled upon with Coca Cola’s campaign bringing personalized bottles into stores (and increased their sales even as much as 19%).
+You may have stumbled upon Coca Cola’s campaign bringing personalized bottles into stores (it increased their sales as much as 19%).
 Also, online quizzes are more and more popular viral content marketing tool.

 Jonah Berger has been studying virality for years and in his book Contagious he represents typical characteristics of popular phenomena, summarizing them as a STEPPS model.
 According to Berger, the most popular contents and phenomena usually include these features: